MESSAGE

 Message from the Dean of ISGS

-Fostering Leaders with “Practical Competence”Yasuhiro Matsui, Dean, Graduate School of Integrated Sciences for Global Society (Main organizing body)
+Program Director and Dean of the Graduate School of Integrated Sciences for Global Society

 Message from the Program Leader